-- (1) A judge must direct that a ground rules hearing be held for a prescribed witness in a specified proceeding. - (2) The following persons must attend a ground rules hearing for a specified proceeding: - (a) the prosecutor; - (b) the legal practitioner representing the defendant or, if the defendant is unrepresented, the defendant; - (c) the witness intermediary. - (3) A prescribed witness is not required to attend a ground rules hearing. - (4) At a ground rules hearing for a prescribed witness, a judge may make any direction that the judge considers appropriate including any of the following:

-- (a) a direction about how the witness may be questioned; - (b) a direction about how long the witness may be questioned; - (c) a direction about the questions that may or may not be asked of the witness; - (d) a direction as to when the questions that are to be asked of the witness are to be provided to the witness intermediary; - (e) if there is more than one defendant, a direction about the allocation among the defendants of the topics about which the witness may be asked; - (f) a direction about the use of models, plans, body maps or other aids to help communicate a question or an answer. - (5) If an assessment report has been made in respect of the prescribed witness, in making a direction under this section the judge is to consider any matters mentioned in that report. - (6) Nothing in this section prevents a judge from directing that a subsequent ground rules hearing be held for a prescribed witness.
+- (1) A judge must direct that a ground rules hearing be held for a prescribed witness in a specified proceeding. - (2) The following persons must attend a ground rules hearing for a specified proceeding: - (a) the prosecutor; - (b) the legal practitioner representing the defendant or, if the defendant is unrepresented, the defendant; - (c) the witness intermediary. - (3) A prescribed witness is not required to attend a ground rules hearing. - (4) At a ground rules hearing for a prescribed witness, a judge may make any direction that the s.
+7K Part 2A - Intermediary Scheme judge follow considers appropriate including any of the ving: (a) a direction about how the witness may be questioned; (b) a direction about how long the witness may be questioned; (c) a direction about the questions that may or may not be asked of the witness; (d) a direction as to when the questions that are to be asked of the witness are to be provided to the witness intermediary; (e) if there is more than one defendant, a direction about the allocation among the defendants of the topics about which the witness may be asked; (f) a direction about the use of models, plans, body maps or other aids to help communicate a question or an answer.
+(5) of the under assessment report has been made in respect prescribed witness, in making a direction this section the judge is to consider any rs mentioned in that report.
+(6) directi ng in this section prevents a judge from ng that a subsequent ground rules hearing d for a prescribed witness.